Colorado Technical University: Funding

 In 2017, the Center for Investigative Reporting reported that CTU received approximately 95% of all of its funds from the US government, including about $3 million from the Department of Defense and $33 million from GI Bill funds.

 Campuses

-The university maintains Colorado campuses in Colorado Springs (main campus) and Aurora.
+The university maintains Colorado campuses in Colorado Springs (main campus).
 Additionally, a number of its degree programs can be completed entirely or largely online.
-CTU previously had campuses in Kansas City, Pueblo, and Sioux Falls, all of which have permanently closed down.
+CTU previously had campuses in Aurora, Kansas City, Pueblo, and Sioux Falls, all of which have permanently closed down.

 Academics

 Colorado Tech's President is Elise Baskel, who was an executive with Perdoceo Education for 13 years.

-Colorado Technical University offers accredited degree programs in business, engineering, and applied scientific disciplines, including Accounting, Business Administration, Computer Science, Criminal Justice, Engineering, Finance, Health Sciences, Information Systems and Technology, Management, and Public Administration.
+Colorado Technical University offers accredited degree programs in business, engineering, and applied scientific disciplines, including Accounting, Business Administration, Computer Science, Criminal Justice, Engineering, Nursing, Finance, Health Sciences, Information Systems and Technology, Management, and Public Administration.

 Faculty

-As fof 2021, Colorado Tech employed 52 full-time and 1095 part-time instructors.
+As of 2021, Colorado Tech employed 52 full-time and 1095 part-time instructors.